calderonalexis/Resume/README.md

 ### _OVERVIEW_

-I am an experienced Engineer with hands-on experience in routing & switching, network security and wireless network.
-For over 4 years of success in implementation and operation of LAN/WAN networks, management, design, providing network engineering, technical support services and facilitating the upgrading network components as well as securing their hardening.
+I am an enthusiastic, self-motivated Engineer, passionate about new challenges with hands-on experience in IT networks, IT security.
+For over 4 years of success in implementation and operation of LAN/WAN/WLAN, deployment, design, support, administration, providing network engineering, and facilitating the upgrading network components as well as securing its hardening.

 On other hand, my goals are focused on the performance, automation and operation of data and security platforms through my training and professional experience.